Thank you for making Asia Nature Challenge a big success.

 Observation

-Oct 18 – 21
+Oct 3 – 6

 Identification

-Oct 22 – 27
+Oct 7 – 12

-with experts
+Identify them with experts

-What are the Key Goals?
+What Are the Key Goals?

 ANC intends to inspire communities across Asia to become active contributors of citizen science.
 By documenting local flora and fauna, participants can deepen their connection with nature and contribute to a larger conservation mission.
 The project key goals include: